DGretta/Music/4ms_rcd_v2_guide.md

-# 4ms Rotating Clock Divider V2 - Beginner's Guide
+# 4ms Rotating Clock Divider V2 - Guide

 **The Polyrhythm Generator That Thinks Outside the Box**